 This development released the establishment of a clear focus on "e-Government", dedicated exclusively to the field of public administration and thus distinguishes Danube University Krems unique in this area.
 In 2006 an independent center for e-government was founded.
 This center is concerned with all aspects of communication in e-government.
-Topics such as e-democracy, e-voting and eparticipation are central themes that are treated very successfully in research projects, publications and international conferences.
-One of the most prestigious international conferences on e-democracy is carried out since 7 years at Danube University Krems.
+Topics such as e-democracy, e-voting and eparticipation are central themes that are treated very successfully in research projects, publications and international conferences on e-democracy is carried out since 7 years at Danube University Krems.